325 – Mojave Wasteland

 The saloon has a bar area immediately upon entering, and the area in the game that Sunny Smiles stands in is a dining room in real life.
 It is called the Carole Lombard Memorial Room, named after the actress and wife of Clark Gable, who passed away in a plane crash on Mt.
 Potosi near Goodsprings in 1942.
 It is said that Gable sat at the bar for days waiting for news of the search, and you can still see the burns from his cigarettes on the counter.
 I hiked up to the crash site later in my journey and it was a somber place indeed.
 Below are some pics of the dining room and bar.

 This dining room is where you can see a framed picture of the game sleeve.
 The first time I saw it, my heart nearly exploded.
-You should sit in the corner, at table number 8 to have the best view of this incredible memento.
 There is also a framed game sleeve in the general store, but my picture of myself with it was bad because it is dark and a bunch of stuff was piled up in front of it.
 I recommend you order the ghost burger and some whiskey.
 I do not drink very often, and my mixed drink was strong.
 Woo!

 Behind the saloon, where the tutorial lesson on shooting takes place, is a nice patio.
 I usually eat on the patio in the winter and in the dining room during the summer.
 Sometimes there are people dancing and playing horseshoes outside which is fun to watch.